Filtering and sorting

 This returns only devices with the specified status.

 Each entity type has its own filter input with different available fields.
 For example, `DeviceFilter` supports filtering by type, model, status, vendor, and inventory, while `OrganizationFilter` only supports filtering by parent and active status.
-Use [introspection](/docs/navixy-repository-api/graphql-reference/all-operations-and-types.md) or the Core API reference to see available filter fields for each entity.
+Use introspection or your API's reference to see available filter fields for each entity.

 ### Filtering logic